• Skip to primary navigation

 • 1 teaspoon salt

-3. Slightly wet the bottom of another bowl with your hand, place the dough in it and wet the surface of it as well.
-Cover with a clean kitchen towel and let it rest for 40-50 minutes so that it doubles in size.
+• Let the Dough RiseShape the dough into a ball and place it back into the bowl.
+Cover with a clean kitchen towel and let it rest for 40-50 minutes, or until it doubles in size.

-4. Dust the counter with some flour and transfer the lavash dough on it.
-Deflate the dough, give it a log shape and cut it into 10 pieces.
-Cover these with a dump kitchen towel to prevent them from drying when you are rolling out one of the patties.
-Let them rest for 15 minutes before you start rolling them out.
+• Portion the DoughLightly dust your work surface with flour and transfer the risen dough onto it.
+Gently press the dough to release any air bubbles.
+Shape it into a log and cut it into 10 equal pieces.
+Cover the dough pieces with a kitchen towel to prevent them from drying out.
+Let them rest for 15 minutes before rolling them out.

 1. It is very important that you cover both the uncooked dough balls and the cooked lavash bread.
 Otherwise, they dry out.